Yale-BIM/f21-assignments/assignment-2/README.md

 ## Part I - Set up your workspace to work with Shutter

-*Catkin* is the build system for ROS.
+*Catkin* is the official build system for ROS.
 To understand what it is for and why it exists, read sections 1, 2 and 4 of Catkin's conceptual overview document:
 [http://wiki.ros.org/catkin/conceptual_overview](http://wiki.ros.org/catkin/conceptual_overview).